 Pin Up Pickles is a Vermont based, small-batch artisan pickle maker whose mission seeks to use local produce to create and share products with a unique Vermont flavor.
 Rachel, “the Pickle Lady”, is firm believer in maintaining traditions and recipes, so it was a no-brainer in 2009 to start making pickles from family recipes.
 She is a trained scientist and loves to talk about pickling chemistry and safety, and to serve as an educational resource for pickling and safe canning practices.
 Rachel feels that there’s no greater honor than having something so personal as a hand-packed jar of pickles shared at a gathering of friends.
 Why Pin Up Pickles?
 Because pickles are sexy!

-SALT AND SPRUCE - online showcase coming soon
+SALT AND SPRUCE - Northeast Kingdom, VT // shop this maker's showcase

 TORA TOVA - Waterbury, VT // shop this maker's showcase

 Tora Tova’s been a long time coming-- Victoria Heath has been making jewelry for as long as she can remember.
 At home growing up, she would raid the silverware drawer of the most interesting spoons and forks, bring them down into the basement to her father’s workbench, hammer them flat and reshape them into bracelets and rings.
 From there she jumped on every opportunity to develop her metalsmithing skills--starting with a jewelry class in high school and later, apprenticing with a professional jeweler based out of Truckee, California.
 Tora Tova was launched in January 2020 in Waterbury, Vermont, with inspiration stemming from geometric shapes and patterns, and of course--as a "native" VTer and big time outdoor lover--the natural world.

 VANRENO TEXTILES - Burlington, VT // shop this maker's showcase